-- (b) Procedures for fact-finding; - (c) The recognition of employee organizations; and - (d) The determination of bargaining units. - The Board may hear and determine any complaint arising out of the interpretation of, or performance under, the provisions of this chapter by any local government employer, local government employee or employee organization.
-[The] Except as otherwise provided in this subsection and NRS 288.280, the Board shall conduct a hearing within 180 days after it decides to hear a complaint.
-If a complaint alleges a violation of paragraph (e) of subsection 1 of NRS 288.270 or paragraph (b) of subsection 2 of that section, the Board shall conduct a hearing not later than 45 days after it decides to hear the complaint, unless the parties agree to waive this requirement.
+(b) Procedures for fact-finding;

+- (c) The recognition of employee organizations; and - (d) The determination of bargaining units. - 2.
+The Board may hear and determine any complaint arising out of the interpretation of, or performance under, the provisions of this chapter by any local government employer, local government employee or employee organization.
+[Except as otherwise provided in this subsection and NRS 288.280, the] The Board shall conduct a hearing within 180 days after it decides to hear a complaint.
+[If a complaint alleges a violation of paragraph (e) of subsection 1 of NRS 288.270 or paragraph (b) of subsection 2 of that section, the Board shall conduct a hearing not later than 45 days after it decides to hear the complaint, unless the parties agree to waive this requirement.]
 The Board, after a hearing, if it finds that the complaint is well taken, may order any person to refrain from the action complained of or to restore to the party aggrieved any benefit of which the party has been deprived by that action.
-The Board shall issue its decision within 120 days after the hearing on the complaint is completed. - Any party aggrieved by the failure of any person to obey an order of the Board issued pursuant to subsection 2, or the Board at the request of such a party. may apply to a court of competent jurisdiction for a prohibitory or mandatory injunction to enforce the order. - The Board may not consider any complaint or appeal filed more than 6 months after the occurrence which is the subject of the complaint or appeal. - The Board may decide without a hearing a contested matter: - (a) In which all of the legal issues have been previously decided by the Board, if it adopts its previous decision or decisions as precedent; or - (b) Upon agreement of all the parties. - 6.
+The Board shall issue its decision within 120 days after the hearing on the complaint is completed. - 3.
+Any party aggrieved by the failure of any person to obey an order of the Board issued pursuant to subsection 2, or the Board at the request of such a party, may apply to a court of competent jurisdiction for a prohibitory or mandatory injunction to enforce the order. - 4.
+The Board may not consider any complaint or appeal filed more than 6 months after the occurrence which is the subject of the complaint or appeal. - 5.
+The Board may decide without a hearing a contested matter: - (a) In which all of the legal issues have been previously decided by the Board, if it adopts its previous decision or decisions as precedent; or - (b) Upon agreement of all the parties. - 6.
 The Board may award reasonable costs, which may include attorneys' fees, to the prevailing party. - Sec.
-1.15.
-NRS 288.140 is hereby amended to read as follows: - 1.
-It is the right of every local government employee, subject to the limitations provided in subsections 3 and 4, to join any employee organization of the employee's choice or to refrain from joining any employee organization.
-A local government employer shall not discriminate in any way among its employees on account of membership or nonmembership in an employee organization.
+2. NRS 288.150 is hereby amended to read as follows: - 288.150 1.
+Except as otherwise provided in subsection 4 and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropriate bargaining unit among its employees.
+If either party so requests, agreements reached must be reduced to writing. - 2.
+The scope of mandatory bargaining is limited to: - (a) Salary or wage rates or other forms of direct monetary compensation. - (b) Sick leave. - (c) Vacation leave. - (d) Holidays. - (e) Other paid or nonpaid leaves of absence. [consistent with the provisions of this chapter.] - (f) Insurance benefits. - (g) Total hours of work required of an employee on each workday or workweek. - (h) Total number of days' work required of an employee in a work year. - (i) Except as otherwise provided in subsection 6, discharge and disciplinary procedures. - (j) Recognition clause. - (k) The method used to classify employees in the bargaining unit. - (1) Deduction of dues for the recognized employee organization.